-Brettell’s concern for ranking these rocks on how ‘useful’ they are recalls Oscar Wilde’s famous quip about art being essentially useless.
+Brettell’s concern for ranking these rocks not for their artistry but on how ‘useful’ they are recalls Oscar Wilde’s famous quip about art being essentially useless.
 Wilde, for his part, was mocking the Victorians’ earnest drive for social utility and purposefulness.
-Everything needs to justify its own cost of creation.
-Of what use, then, Wilde might ask, were his own public wit and fabulous posturing?
-Yet they were some of his most characteristic (self) creations.
+Everything needs to justify its own cost of creation: houses, carriages, water pump .
+Of what use, then, were Wilde’s own public wit and fabulous posturing?
+None whatsoever – except to delight (and sometime to provoke thought).
+They were some of Wilde’s most characteristic (self) creations.

 All of which is to ask, ‘Who IS Theaster Gates?’
-And how are his boundary-expanding and Nasher Prize-winning artworks substantially different from those smartly-sharpened stones?
+And how are his boundary-expanding and Nasher Prize-winning artworks substantially different from those sharpened stones?
 Of what use are they?
 Some of Gates’ works have an immediately obvious purpose – enriching his community – some are not so immediate (giant tar baby heads?).
 Since the Nasher Prize’s inception, it seems the judges have aimed at precisely pushing those kinds of boundaries – but in a much more contemporary, even future-oriented fashion.
 Looking back at stone-age humans who had no notion of art as a distinct kind of item, a function unique to some stones and not others, a purpose apart from combat or cuisine – this is what Brettell seems to balk at.